microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const AccentForeground: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement) => ReturnType<typeof accentForeground>>;

-// Warning: (ae-forgotten-export) The symbol "SwatchFamilyResolver" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "accentForeground_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForeground_DEPRECATED: SwatchFamilyResolver;

 // @public (undocumented)
 export const accentForegroundActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-forgotten-export) The symbol "SwatchRecipe" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "accentForegroundActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundActive_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const accentForegroundActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

 // @public (undocumented)
 export const accentForegroundActiveDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;